you-zhou/notes/dev.md

 # Django
-## how to start a django project properly
+## how to start a django project properly with cookiecutter
-1. create a repository (e.g. bitsroom) in github
-2. clone it `$ git clone https://github.com/you-zhou/bitsroom.git`
-3. create a virtual environment for the project
+1. create a virtual environment for the project
 	* virtualenvwrapper
 	`mkvirtualenv bitsroom` # new virtual environement will be activated after the creation or